-For every new edition of Art through the Ages, I also reevaluate the basic organization of the book.
-In the 14th edition, the unfolding narrative of the history of art in Europe and America is no longer interrupted with "excursions" to Asia, Africa, and Oceania.
-Those chapters are now grouped together at the end of Volumes I and II and in backpack Books D and F. And the treatment of the art of the later 20th century and the opening decade of the 21st century has been significantly reconfigured.
+of the art of the later 20th century and the opening decade of the 21st century has been significantly reconfigured.
 There are now separate chapters on the art and architecture of the period from 1945 to 1980 and from 1980 to the present.
-Moreover, the second chapter (Chapter 31, "Contemporary Art Worldwide") is no lo nger confined to Western art but presents the art and architecture of the past three decades as a multifaceted global phenomenon.
+Moreover, the second chapter (Chapter 26, "Contemporary Art Worldwide") is no longer confined to Western art but presents the art and architecture of the past three decades as a multifaceted global phenomenon.
 Furthermore, some chapters now appear in more than one of the paperbound versions of the book in order to provide enhanced flexibility to instructors who divide the global history of art into two or three semester-long courses.
-Chapter 14-on Italian art from 1200 to 1400-appears in both Volumes I and II and in backpack Books B and D. The Islamic and contemporary art chapters appear in both the Western and non-Western backpack subdivisions of the full global text.
+Chapter 14-on Italian art from 1200 to 1400-appears in both Volumes I and II and in backpack Books B and D.

-Rounding out the features in the book itself is a greatly expanded Bibliography of books in English with several hundred new entries, including both general works and a chapter-by-chapter list of more focused studies; a Glossary containing definitions of all italicized terms introduced in both the printed and online texts; and, for the first time, a complete museum index listing all illustrated artworks by their present location .
+Rounding out the features in the book itself is a greatly expanded Bibliography of books in English with several hundred new entries, including both general works and a chapter-by-chapter list of more focused studies; a Glossary containing definitions of all italicized terms introduced in both the printed and online texts; and, for the first time, a complete museum index listing all illustrated artworks by their present location.

-The 14th edition of Art through the Ages also features a host of state-of-the-art online resources (enumerated on page xx).
+The 14th edition of Art through the Ages also features a host of state-of-the-art online resources (enumerated on page xxi).